 The arguments may be variables or constants of integer, real, string, logical, iarray, rarray, sarray, matrix, sequence, or alignment type.

-'''

-print "no. of atoms=", i_out, "GRAPHICS.wormRadius=", GRAPHICS.wormRadius
+print "no. of atoms=", i\out, "GRAPHICS.wormRadius=", GRAPHICS.wormRadius a family of three functions for the formatted print:

-'''

-2.20.58. printf
+2.20.54. printf